 Try these if you are juicing a lot of lemons.
 This manual tabletop citrus reamer has a bowl under the reamer to catch the juice and it separates the seeds and pulp, perfect for when you want a lot of juice.
 And, for lots of lemons go for the electric citrus juicer which is great for making lemonade or juicing lemons for freezing.

-Lemon Ricotta Muffins are made with olive oil for a deliciously tender crumb
+- Lemon Ricotta Muffins are made with olive oil for a deliciously tender crumb and are delicious for breakfast or dessert.

-Lemon Bundt Cake has baked in lemon pieces that adds some tanginess to this cake
+- Lemon Bundt Cake has baked in lemon pieces that add some tanginess to this easy-to-make bundt cake.

-Lemon Baked Ricotta is one of the easiest appetizers that is full of fresh lemon flavors
+- Lemon Baked Ricotta is one of the easiest appetizers that is full of fresh lemon flavors and savory herbs.

-Lemon Cookies with Frosting has lemon in the cooking and the frosting too
+- Lemon Cookies with Frosting has lemon in the cookie and the frosting too because you can't have too much lemon flavor.

-Crispy Lemon Cookies are simple slice and bake shortbread cookies
+- Crispy Lemon Cookies are simple slice and bake shortbread cookies that are tender and perfectly lemony.

-Lemon Pie with Lemon Cake, yes this is a cake and pie in one dessert
+- Lemon Cake Pie, yes this is a cake and pie in one dessert and it is fantastic.

 Remember - When Life Gives You Lemons, Make Dessert